We have a number: it’s 20%

 As a result of recent efforts towards gender parity in theater on on the East Coast, the NY-area theater scene seems to be shifting.

 “We had a huge rise in the number of productions by women in 2010, and a far higher percentage of those female written plays were hits than those their male counterparts.”

 - Statistics from 21 of the Tri-State LORT Theatres in 2008-2009 revealed that 14.5% of productions written by living playwrights were by women.

-- The same theaters in 2010-2011 seasons list 32% of their contemporary productions as female-authored.
+- The same theaters in 2010-2011 seasons listed 32% of their contemporary productions as female-authored.

 What will happen in LA?
 That remains to be seen.
-But now we have our number for Greater Los Angeles-area stages as a benchmark.
+But now we have a number for Greater Los Angeles-area stages as a benchmark.
 It’s 20%.

 And here’s a new measure for Southern California’s competitive LORT Theaters who have an eye on what’s going on in NY:

-- 12 of the 53 mainstage contemporary works announced for the 2010-2011 seasons on eight of Southern California’s LORT stages are female authored, or 22.5%.
+- 12 of the 53 mainstage contemporary works announced for the 2010-2011 seasons on eight of Southern California’s LORT stages were female authored, or 22.5%.

 Check below for a results from the LA FPI survey which, in addition to statistics, provides subjective data which gives us a glimpse into the LA theater community and LA artists.